djfrrresh/CoinTail/README.md

 ## API
 API requests for currency conversion are taken from the site https://app.exchangerate-api.com.<br>
 For the API to work correctly, you need to register on the website and get the key in the [dashboard tab](https://app.exchangerate-api.com/dashboard).
-This key should then be placed in <b>CoinTail->Storage->Keychain->KeychainManager.swift</b> in the <b>apiKey</b> constant
+This key should then be placed in <b>CoinTail->Storage->Keychain->KeychainManager.swift</b> in the <b>apiKey</b> constant.<br>
+It’s simply not possible to test payments in the application via the API.
+You need to register a developer account in App Store Connect and create subscriptions for this application, then duplicate these same subscriptions on the RevenueCat website so that they can be fully used.

 ## Meta
 Gmail – kunavinjenya55@gmail.com<br>